hitthecodelabs/NordicTranslator-GPT-PALM/README.md

 - PALM (Text-Bison) by Google

 ## Contributing
-Contributions to DeepFaceRegistry are welcome!
+Contributions to NordicTranslator-GPT-PALM are welcome!
 Here's how you can contribute:

 Fork the repository on GitHub.
 Create a new branch for your proposed feature or fix.